How to use these resources

 Residence conditions

-- JR147: refusal to send PIP2 Form and to decide PIP claim until claimant who is within duration of existing LTR has applied to extend their LTR
+DWP refusal to decide PIP claim until claimant has applied to extend their leave to remain (JR147)

 Delay in decision making